-Considering the overall review of project description^{/01/} and the supporting evidence^{/02//04//07//08/}, VVB confirms that the proposed project is eligible to generate additional, real, and transparent net positive GHG mitigations in the region.
+Considering the overall review of project description/01/ and the supporting evidence/02//04//07//08/, VVB confirms that the proposed project is eligible to generate additional, real, and transparent net positive GHG mitigations in the region.
 Therefore, project activity has been found to be eligible for registration with ICR program.

-5.1.10 Funding

-As per the ICR PDD^{/01/}, the ICR project is a self-funded project, which does not expect a financial outcome, but is executed as a part of the commitment towards the environment.
-The same has been confirmed through conversing with the representative of the project proponent (Saudi Aramco)^{/4.6/}, the project has not received any public funding and is planned to be implemented with its own financial resources.
+5.1.10 Funding Means of Project Validation Desk-Review, on-site inspection, and interviews Findings NA Conclusion As per the ICR PDD /01/ , the ICR project is a self-funded project, which does not expect a financial outcome, but is executed as a part of the commitment towards the environment.
+The same has been confirmed through conversing with the representative of the project proponent (Saudi Aramco) /4.6/ , the project has not received any public funding and is planned to be implemented with its own financial resources.
+5.1.11 Ownership Means of Project Desk-Review, on-site inspection, and interviews Validation Findings CL 16 was raised and resolved upon receipt of concession agreement.
+Conclusion As per the section 1.11 of ICR PDD $^{/01/}$ , The project area consists of coastal lands that are owned by the Kingdom of Saudi Arabia.

-5.1.11 Ownership

-Means of Project Validation Findings Conclusion Desk-Review, on-site inspection, and interviews

-CL 16 was raised and resolved upon receipt of concession agreement.

-As per the section 1.11 of ICR PDD^{/01/}, The project area consists of coastal lands that are owned by the Kingdom of Saudi Arabia.
 Saudi Aramco, the project proponent, has obtained a concession agreement with the Ministry of Petroleum and Mineral Resources, granting them the legal authority to manage and operate the project activities associated with their business.
 This agreement has been in place since 1968 and has an indefinite duration.